Mom · Momager · Writer · Founder · Traveler ·

 Not sure where to start?
 Start with the reputation essay →

-Pull up a chair →So I wrote them down instead.
+So I wrote them down instead.

 She doesn't know how to stay in her lane.
 From foster care to founder, the through-line is the same: do the thing nobody asked you to do, and do it loudly.
-The flagship essay of this whole site.

 A letter to the UBC Creative Writing Faculty about ambition, audacity, and the only voice I've ever been able to write in.
-The application essay, submitted as-is.
+The application essay, as-is.

 As a former Crown ward who grew up in foster care — what advocacy actually requires when the system is the room you're speaking in.

 The moment everything tilted.
 Pregnancy, refusal, the vow — and what I built once I chose.
-From the parenting practice.

 Maybe you want to plan a trip with me.
 Hire the practice — for when something has shifted and no one around you will say it.
 Partner on heart health.
 Book me for your stage.
 Or just follow the woman behind the work.